SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 Each tenant individually defines whom it trusts by uploading the base CA certificate.

-Devices connecting to the platform with certificates do not need to provide tenant, user or password.
+Devices connecting to the platform with certificates do not need to provide tenant id, username and password.
 Authentication information will be obtained from the certificates.

 #### General requirements for connecting devices with certificates